hsbjz/hsbjz/README.md

 I am full of whimsy and joy!
-If you talked with me then nice to meet you buddy!
+If you have talked with me then nice to meet you, buddy!
 ‎
 ‎
 ‎